sherlock-audit/2025-06-notional-exponent-judging/README.md

 - Enforce a minimum borrow size
 - Or prevent users from leaving behind trivial debt after repay or withdrawal.

+## Discussion

+**T-Woodward**

+Unliquidatable small positions are the underlying lending protocol's problem, not ours.
+They affect the lending protocol's users (the lenders), not ours (the borrowers).

+Guarding against these scenarios is their job, not ours.

 # Issue M-21: Funds stuck if one of the withdrawal requests cannot be finalized

 Source: https://github.com/sherlock-audit/2025-06-notional-exponent-judging/issues/692

+This issue has been acknowledged by the team but won't be fixed at this time.

 ## Found by
 HeckerTrieuTien, Ledger\_Patrol, auditgpt, coin2own, dan\_\_vinci, xiaoming90